 OUR TEAM

-has been a Secondary Literacy Leadership Partner for UCLA, a Teaching and Learning Specialist for the Los Angeles Educational Partnership, and a coach for the Achievement Council.
+Esmeralda Mora Esmeralda Mora, Residency Director, has been a Secondary Literacy Leadership Partner for UCLA, a Teaching and Learning Specialist for the Los Angeles Educational Partnership, and a coach for the Achievement Council.
 She has also overseen migrant education for the San Joaquin County Office of Education and been a Spanish language high school teacher.

-Maria Chan Maria Chan, Induction Director, was an expert on LAUSD’s Local District 5 Response to Intervention & Instruction team.
+Maria Chan Maria Chan, Field Director, was an expert on LAUSD’s Local District 5 Response to Intervention & Instruction team.
 Formerly, she was LD5’s Lead Facilitator for Social Studies & History, a co-teacher leader of the Social Justice Academy SLC at Los Angeles High School, and a Social Studies Literacy Coach.

-has been a Senior Student Supervisor with Associate Students of UCLA, and volunteered at Casa Heiwa Angelina Mentorship Program and Los Angeles Small Schools Center.
+Whitney Willis Whitney Willis, Office Manager, has been a Senior Student Supervisor with Associate Students of UCLA, and volunteered at Casa Heiwa Angelina Mentorship Program and Los Angeles Small Schools Center.
+She holds a B.A in Sociology from the University of California, Los Angeles (UCLA).

-Former Director of Instruction and Curriculum for the Massachusetts Department of Education, and special educator.
+Dr. Dan French Dr. Dan French, Executive Director, was the Director of Instruction and Curriculum for the Massachusetts Department of Education, and special educator.
 Ed.
 D. from UMass./Amherst.
 Author of 1998 Phi Delta Kappan article, “The State's Role in Shaping a Progressive Vision of Public Education.”

 OUR TEAM